 To increase your chances of success in obtaining a small business loan, preparation is key.
 Having your documentation and research prepared BEFORE you need a loan is ideal.
 That way, when you’re in need of a loan, you’ll have everything organized to help streamline the process.

 Before you think about the type of loan or application process, you must first sit down and consider why you want a business loan in the first place.
 Then think about the types of small business loans that are available.
 What do you plan on doing with your loan?
 Do you know exactly how much you will need?
 What portion of it will go to overhead expenses?
 Equipment?
 Payroll?

-Determining how much money you will need, along with what you will use the money for, are both prerequisites before exploring small business financing options.
+Determining how much money you will need, along with what you will use the money for, can be helpful before exploring small business financing options.

 Understanding Loan Types

 Working Capital Loans

 Working capital loans are available to help finance the everyday operations of a company.
-Instead of using these to buy assets such as real estate, these can be used to cover overhead expenses such as wages, accounts payable, etc. Because of their flexibility, working capital loans are one of the most favored choices for small- and medium-sized businesses.
+Instead of using these to buy assets such as real estate, these can be used to cover overhead expenses such as wages, accounts payable, etc. These loans are flexible, and small- to medium-sized businesses can choose how to spend the funds for their short-term operational needs.

 With term loans, you get a lump sum of capital up front, and make regular payments on a set schedule over a period (or “term”) of time.
-Generally, term loans are larger loans, and repayment could last as long as 30 years.
-Many term loans feature unfixed interest rates that can fluctuate over time.
+Business owners can use a term loan as a means to purchase fixed assets needed for their business.
+There are a variety of term loans you may choose from including short-term loans, intermediate-term loans, and long-term loans.

 SBA loans are loans through the Small Business Association.
 While they’re funded by participating lenders, they’re backed by the government, who oversees the application and disbursal process.
-The amount of capital available is generally quite limited due to the large applicant pool.
-And the application process can sometimes be tedious and time-consuming.
+With the SBA’s involvement in the overall process, risk is minimized for lenders who can more easily access capital.
+The size of an SBA loan may vary as well as how a business owner can use the funds.

 Business Lines of Credit